Biden pushes closer to victory in race for the White House

 Trump appeared to suggest that those ballots should not be counted and that he would fight for that outcome at the high court.
 But legal experts were dubious of Trump’s declaration.
 Trump has appointed three of the high court’s nine justices including, most recently Amy Coney Barrett.

-The Trump campaign on Wednesday pushed Republican donors to dig deeper into their pockets to help finance legal challenges.
-Republican National Committee Chairwoman Ronna McDaniel, during a donor call, spoke plainly: “The fight’s not over.
-We’re in it.”

 Jaffe reported from Wilmington, Delaware.
-Associated Press writers Aamer Madhani and Andrew Taylor in Washington, Kathleen Ronayne in Sacramento, Calif., and Sophia Tulp in Atlanta contributed reporting.
+Associated Press writers Aamer Madhani and Andrew Taylor in Washington and Kathleen Ronayne in Sacramento, Calif., contributed to this report.